-- 71. The community applicant for '.gay' (there are three other standard applicants) expressed an intention to operate in the interest of the community and for the benefit of the community.
-It developed policies that specifically apply to the gay community, such as protective measures against anti-gay hate speech.
-Additionally, the community applicant plans to pass on 67% of the revenue generated by the '.gay' domain to non-profit LGBT organizations.
-The other applicants have not expressed the intention of specifically serving the homosexual community.
-Moreover, the other applicants deny the existence of the gay community or claim that they do not target the string '.gay' to the gay community.
-The International Centre for Expertise of The International Chamber of Commerce claimed that operating the '.gay' TLD by one of these applicants will not allow for more discrimination or more expression of abusive, hateful and harmful views than already exists.
-Therefore it concluded that these standard applicants "do no harm" the community by their policies. - 72.
-The International Centre for Expertise of The International Chamber of Commerce advanced that the loss of the chance to operate its own '.gay' TLD might be regarded as detrimental to the legitimate interests of the gay community.
-Specific action might be required in order to ensure the full enjoyment of the human rights of the LGBT community.
+- The International Centre for Expertise of The International Chamber of Commerce 72. advanced that the loss of the chance to operate its own '.gay' TLD might be regarded as detrimental to the legitimate interests of the gay community.
+127 Specific action might be required in order to ensure the full enjoyment of the human rights of the LGBT community.
 The starting point for such measures is the need to combat a high level of discrimination based on sexual orientation or gender identity.
 Lesbian, gay, bisexual and transgender individuals have been discriminated against for centuries and are still subjected to homophobia, transphobia and other forms of widespread and enduring intolerance.
-This leads to hostile acts ranging from social exclusion to discrimination all over Europe and in all areas of life, on grounds of sexual orientation or gender identity.
-As a result, countless people have to conceal or suppress their identity and to live lives of fear and invisibility. - 73.
-The ECHR allows states to treat a group unequally in certain circumstances in order to "correct factual inequalities" between them.
-The ECHR has recognized that to avoid discrimination or secure equal rights, it may be necessary sometimes to treat an individual or group differently precisely because their situation is different from others.
-In certain circumstances, a failure to attempt to correct inequality through different treatment may in itself give rise to a breach of the prohibition of discrimination.
-A difference of treatment is,
+This leads to hostile acts ranging from social exclusion to discrimination - all over Europe and in all areas of life, on grounds of sexual orientation or gender identity.
+As a result, countless people have to conceal or suppress their identity and to live lives of fear and invisibility.
+128 - The ECHR allows states to treat a group unequally in certain circumstances in order to "correct factual inequalities" between them.
+129 The ECHR has recognized that to avoid discrimination or secure equal rights, it may be necessary sometimes to treat an individual or group differently precisely because their situation is different from others.
+130 In certain circumstances, a failure to attempt to correct inequality through different treatment may in itself give rise to a breach of the prohibition of discrimination.
+A difference of treatment is, however, discriminatory if it has no objective and reasonable justification; in other words, if it does not pursue a legitimate aim or if there is not a reasonable relationship of proportionality between the means employed and the aim sought to be realized.
+States enjoy a margin of appreciation in assessing whether and to what extent differences in otherwise similar situations justify a different treatment.
+131

-&lt;sup>124 See: The International Centre for Expertise of The International Chamber of Commerce, Case No EXP/394/ICANN/11, The International Lesbian Gay Bisexual Trans and Intersex Association vs. United TLD Holdco LTD; The International Centre For Expertise of The International Chamber of Commerce, Case No EXP/392/ICANN/9, The International Lesbian Gay Bisexual Trans and Intersex Association vs. Top Level Design, LLC; The International Centre For Expertise of The International Chamber of Commerce, Case No EXP/393/ICANN/10, The International Lesbian Gay Bisexual Trans and Intersex Association vs. Top Level Domain Holdings Limited.
+&lt;sup>125 See: The International Centre for Expertise of The International Chamber of Commerce, Case No EXP/394/ICANN/11, The International Lesbian Gay Bisexual Trans and Intersex Association vs. United TLD Holdco LTD; The International Centre For Expertise of The International Chamber of Commerce, Case No EXP/392/ICANN/9, The International Lesbian Gay Bisexual Trans and Intersex Association vs. Top Level Design, LLC; The International Centre For Expertise of The International Chamber of Commerce, Case No EXP/393/ICANN/10, The International Lesbian Gay Bisexual Trans and Intersex Association vs. Top Level Domain Holdings Limited.